Cops won't face charges in Alton Sterling shooting case

 That is when Sterling, Landry said, tries to get up and Salamoni "fires three more times."

-The state prosecutor said that during their 10-month investigation, including reinterviewing every eyewitness and "all the witnesses in the event," the office concluded that Salamoni and Lake II "attempted to make a lawful arrest of Mr. Sterling" based on both probable cause and the fact that Sterling "continued to resist the arrest."
+The state prosecutor said that during the 10-month investigation, including re-interviewing every eyewitness and "all the witnesses in the event," the office concluded that Salamoni and Lake "attempted to make a lawful arrest of Mr. Sterling" based on both probable cause and the fact that Sterling "continued to resist the arrest."

-Landry said the police officers "used verbal commands" and "several non-lethal techniques to gain control of Mr. Sterling" -- who he said was "under the influence" of "various illegal drugs."
+Landry said the police officers "used verbal commands" and "several non-lethal techniques to gain control of Mr. Sterling," who allegedly was "under the influence" of "various illegal drugs."

 Cops won't face charges in Alton Sterling shooting case